Magus (video game): Reception

 Magus received "unfavorable" reviews according to the review aggregation website Metacritic.
 It was criticized for its dated graphics, lackluster gameplay, and poorly written dialogue and voice acting.
 The dialogue however had been stated as "unintentionally hilarious" and "probably the game's greatest selling point".
 Geoff Thew of Hardcore Gamer called it "a perfect storm of terrible ideas and botched execution", but found the game "endlessly enjoyable in spite of itself".

+With a Metacritic rating of 32, Magus is the 9th lowest rated PlayStation 3 game on the website.